parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

    .. image:: ../images/ualab03.png
       :align: left

 2. Verify that the modules are loaded into NGINX Plus with the below command (Use Ctrl/Shift+V to paste again).
-Note: You can also use Ctrl/Shift+C to copy from the Webshell.

    .. code:: shell

       sudo ls /etc/nginx/modules

+   .. note:: You can also use Ctrl/Shift+C to copy from the Webshell.

    **screenshot of expected output**